ethomas33/kickstarter-analysis/Written_Report_Template.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

-   The conclusions you can draw from this analysis are that while events that fail are relatively consistent through out the year there seems to be a spike in sucessful events that occur in May and a sharp decline that occurs in December.
+   The conclusions you can draw from this analysis are that while events that fail are relatively consistent through out the year there seems to be a spike in sucessful events that are launched in May and a sharp decline that occurs in December.
+This data implies that one should schedule their event to launch in May.
+It also implies that there are probably alternative reasons an event fails other than its launch date.

 - What can you conclude about the Outcomes based on Goals?

+   This data

 - What are some limitations of this dataset?

+   This dataet is pretty old (pre covid) which could skew results

 - What are some other possible tables and/or graphs that we could create?